On This Day in History: December 7

 - Mary Fallin, American businesswoman and politician, 27th Governor of Oklahoma

-- Susan Collins, American politician
+- Susan Collins, American politician, senior senator of Maine

 - Eckhard Märzke, German footballer and manager